 Bonus tip: Never spray a cleaning solution directly onto the lenses.
 It can damage the seals around the lens assembly.

 Tip 5: Cleaning Fungus

-Fungus can cause permanent damage by etching into the lenses and coatings, can affect metal parts of a bino, and can feed off the lubricants within the bino.
+Fungus can cause permanent damage by etching into the lenses and coatings, can affect metal parts of a binocular, and can feed off the lubricants within the binocular.
 They thrive in humid conditions, in dark places (like during storage), and you can be unwittingly feeding it by leaving a fingerprint or natural oils on the surfaces on the lenses.